matthewgriffith1/DL-Finishing-Rate/README.md

 2. Download the NFL Big Data Bowl 2023 dataset from Kaggle/Onedrive

 Place all CSV files in the `data/` folder.
-See `data/README.md` for details.

 3. Restore the R package environment
 ```r